Contact Us

 PRO #1: Highly Customizable

-The #1 reason why NetSuite is preferred is that it is highly customizable.
-When I say, highly customizable, I mean it.
+The primary reason NetSuite is preferred is its high customizability.
+When I say "highly customizable," I mean it.
 They have built many ways for NetSuite developers to build nearly everything you could think about.
 Most platforms will solely have workflow automations as the primary source of customization.
-NetSuite has this as well, but there are nearly unlimited areas to access data using what are called "scripts".
-This reason alone is why many companies switch from Quickbooks to NetSuite.
-At a certain point, a company can't optimize their infrastructure with only workflow automations.
-They need the ability to have a developer to conform the software to the business... not the other way around.
+NetSuite has this capability as well, but it offers nearly unlimited areas to access data through what are called "scripts".
+This reason alone is why many companies switch from QuickBooks to NetSuite.
+At a certain point, a company can't optimize its infrastructure with only workflow automations.
+They need a developer to conform the software to the business, not the other way around.

 PRO #2: NetSuite Pricing Model

-NetSuite's pricing model allows for smaller to mid-sized businesses to get access to enterprise-level software at an affordable price.
-Especially in comparison to their parent company Oracle and other enterprise competitors like SAP.
-If you don't ever expect to grow into an enterprise-level company, then you might want to look at cheaper options like Quickbooks.
-Some may see this as a con, but when considering NetSuite as an enterprise-level software, it's a very reasonable option.
+NetSuite's pricing model enables smaller to mid-sized businesses to access enterprise-level software at an affordable price, especially in comparison to their parent company, Oracle, and other enterprise competitors like SAP.
+If you don't expect to grow into an enterprise-level company, consider cheaper options like QuickBooks.
+Although some may view this as a con, considering NetSuite as an enterprise-level software makes it a very reasonable option.

-There are a lot of add on modules in NetSuite.
-You can add these into your licensing to have a more robust system that can handle your business processes.
-There are flaws in each of them in the sense that they are designed with best practices in mind rather than a new version for different circumstances.
+There are numerous add-on modules in NetSuite.
+You can add these to your licensing to have a more robust system that can handle your business processes.
+There are flaws in each of them, as they are designed with best practices in mind rather than tailored to different circumstances.
 However, 99% of the time, they perfectly handle business needs.
-NetSuite Advanced Financials is a good example and here are some of the features highlighted in an educational brochure.
+NetSuite Advanced Financials is a good example, and here are some of the features highlighted in an educational brochure.

 "With NetSuite Advanced Financials, finance departments can further automate billing processes and eliminate the manual work typically associated with billing customers.
 It enables the creation of highly customized billing schedules and templates, and automates the creation of invoices based on different types of order.
 It even provides milestone billing schedules that ensure work is billed as it is completed according to a service contract.
 Also, perform advanced allocations using statistical accounts." - NetSuite